piroor/treestyletab/README.md

 Moreover, if TST always control focusing of tabs for the 1st case, it will conflict to Firefox's `browser.tabs.selectOwnerOnClose`=`true` behavior or other addon's behaviors.
 My development policy about TST is: being compatible to Firefox's native features and other addons, thus I won't introduce such a behavior breaking compatibility with others.

 However Firefox 64 will have [some new WebExtensions APIs about this point](https://bugzilla.mozilla.org/show_bug.cgi?id=1500479 "1500479 - Enhance browser.tabs API to support assigning tab successors").
-After those APIs are land, TST will be updated to use them and you'll never see the "next tab is unexpectedly focused" behavior anymore.
+After those APIs land, TST will be updated to use them and you'll never see the "next tab is unexpectedly focused" behavior anymore.

 ### [Donation](https://github.com/piroor/treestyletab/issues/761)

 Thanks, but sorry, I have no plan about any donation from some reasons.
-The largest reason is: because I want to keep me as the prime user of this project.
+The biggest reason is: because I want to keep me as the prime user of this project.
-I want to keep having a privilege to say "no" about requests not matched to my vision.
+I want to keep having a privilege to say "no" about requests that do not match my vision.
-My hand is already full to maintain this addon for my usecase.
+My hands are already full to maintain this addon for my use case.
-(Of course I know that donation is not payment, but I'm afraid that I'll think about voices from people who did donation more seriously and it unconsciously conflict to my policies.)
+(Of course I know that donation is not payment, but I'm afraid that I would think about voices from people who did donation more seriously and it would unconsciously conflict with my policies.)

 And, I'm afraid of [social undermining](https://en.wikipedia.org/wiki/Social_undermining) also.

-Any other contribution for this project is welcome - translation, debugging, triaging of issues, and more.
+Any other contribution to this project is welcome - translation, debugging, triaging of issues, and more.
-If you fixed a bug you met, please send a pull request - I'll merge it.
+If you have fixed a bug you met, please send a pull request - I'll merge it.
-If you have different plan about TST, please fork this project freely for your purpose, if needed.
+If you have different plans about TST, please fork this project freely for your purpose, if needed.